 - Providing False Information to DMV

 In Colorado, a conviction for driving as a habitual traffic offender leads to a mandatory jail sentence between 30 days and 18 months, and up to a $5,000 fine.
-A judge can suspend this mandatory jail sentence.
-If there is another major traffic offense charged from the same incident, such as DUI or reckless driving, the prosecution will charge you with aggravated driving as a habitual offender, which is a class six felony punishable by up to two years in prison or up to four years in prison with exceptional circumstances and a $100,000 fine.
+A judge can suspend this mandatory jail sentence and fines, in lieu of the defendant completing between 40 and 300 hours of useful public service..
+If there is another major traffic offense charged from the same incident, such as DUI or reckless driving, the prosecution will charge you with aggravated driving as a habitual offender, which is a class 1 misdemeanor that carries with it a mandatory minimum jail sentence of 60 days with a maximum sentence of 18 months in jail.

 On January 1, 2005, the Denver City Council revised the Denver Municipal Code to allow the filing of civil cases to impound and seize vehicles involved in habitual offenses.
 Vehicles driven by a habitual traffic offender are now declared a public nuisance under section 37-50(18) of the Denver Revised Municipal Code, and an action will be taken by the Denver City Attorney’s Office to forfeit your vehicle if you are charged with driving as a habitual offender.